The initial evaluation at Fusion Wellness & Physical Therapy is 90 minutes. This article outlines what you can expect during your appointment.

 - Manual therapy including soft tissue massage, connective tissue manipulation, muscle energy techniques, and myofascial release to treat connective tissue dysfunction and myofascial trigger points

-- Internal pelvic manual therapy to treat sensitive tissues, muscle spasms, trigger points, and muscle guarding that can cause issues like penile and scrotal pain, pain with sex, frequency and urgency of urination, and pain with bowel movements
+- Internal pelvic manual therapy to treat sensitive tissues, muscle spasms, trigger points, and muscle guarding that can cause issues like penis and testicle pain, pain with sex, frequency and urgency of urination, and pain with bowel movements

 - Therapeutic exercises to strengthen or relax the pelvic floor